 Sobriety is not a single decision that you make one day.
 It’s a series of decisions you make daily to change your life for the better.
 Therefore, it helps to have a plan to guide you through those decisions.
 These are some ways to create a substance use aftercare program that will work for you.

 - Get professional help.
-An addiction recovery treatment center like Zinnia Healing can help you create a customized aftercare program that fits your personality and life.
+An addiction recovery treatment center like Zinnia Health can help you create a customized aftercare program that fits your personality and life.
 The experts can advise you on various therapy forms, helpful activities, and support groups.
 They can also provide ongoing support.

 - Plan for the long-term.
 Although it is impossible to predict precisely how long you will need aftercare, you should expect it to take time.
 The first few months and even up to a year of sobriety are the hardest, so your aftercare program should cover that period.